Nutrition Tips for Vegans and Vegetarians

 Physical Activity: Embracing the Rhythms of Rural Life

-Pregnancy on a farm is not just about relaxation and contemplation—it’s also about embracing the physical demands of rural life and staying active amidst the chores and responsibilities of tending to the land and its inhabitants.
+Pregnancy on a farm is not just about relaxation and contemplation—it’s also about embracing the physical demands of rural life and staying active amidst the chores and responsibilities of tending to the land and farm.
 From tilling the soil and planting seeds to caring for animals and harvesting crops, pregnant women on farms engage in a variety of physical activities that keep them strong, resilient, and connected to the rhythms of rural life.

 While pregnancy may require expectant mothers to modify their activities and pace themselves accordingly, many women find joy and fulfillment in participating in farm work and contributing to the livelihood of their families.
 Whether it’s mucking out stalls, hauling hay bales, or tending to garden beds, the physical exertion of farm work can be both invigorating and empowering for pregnant women, allowing them to stay active and engaged in the life of the farm.

 Of course, it’s essential for pregnant women to listen to their bodies, take breaks when needed, and avoid overexertion or activities that may pose a risk to their health and the health of their baby.
 Fortunately, living on a farm provides ample opportunities for rest and relaxation, whether it’s taking breaks in the shade of a tree, enjoying a refreshing glass of homemade lemonade, or simply sitting back and admiring the beauty of the countryside.
+The hard part for some, is to remember to take the time to enjoy these aspects of life.
+Having grown up surrounded by nature, I was competely unprepared as a young college student, for the life in a busy town and being surrounded by SO many people, city sounds, and buildings 24/7.
+I realized very quickly that I had taken my country life for granted.
+To be honest, I missed living in the great wide open, more than anything, during my college years.
+It can be difficult not to take that for granted, but it would do your psyche some good, if you can stop and literally smell the roses.

 Nutrition: Farm-Fresh Fare for Mother and Baby